 - Course: BSc Pharmacology

-Why did you choose to come to Leeds University to study Pharmacology?
+Why did first decide to come to Leeds University to study Pharmacology?

 I discovered Leeds University at a UCAS fair in year 12 and was drawn to the campus and its size, as well as how close it was to the city centre.
 I learnt that Leeds was a leader in Life Sciences in the UK which increased my desire to study there.
 When I visited the campus I really liked the atmosphere; it was friendly and lively with lots of facilities.
 In addition the student union is really big with loads of societies to get involved in.